CHIHCHIEH-LAI/Portfolio/README.md

 The implementation follows a three-layer protocol stack: Application, P2P, and EmulNet layers.
 Grading using the ./Grade.sh script validates the protocol's performance in scenarios like single node failure, multiple node failures, and single node failure under a lossy network.
 The project showcases a robust and accurate all-to-all heartbeating membership protocol for distributed systems.

+Key Skills: C++, all-to-all heartbeating membership protocol

 ## Web Development
 ### Research Topic Explorer
 ### NBA Player Narrative Visualization
+The "NBA Players Visualization" project aims to create an interactive narrative visualization for NBA player contracts, offering valuable insights into player salaries and ratings.
+The visualization empowers users to explore the average salaries of NBA first-round drafted players based on their positions and analyze the relationship between salary and 2K rating for different positions and countries.

+Key Skills: D3js, HTML, JavaScript, CSS, Narrative Visualization

 ## Amazon Web Service (AWS)
 ###